digitaltwinconsortium/ManufacturingOntologies/README.md

 #### Mapping OPC UA Servers to the ISA95 Hierarchy Model

-UA Cloud Twin takes the combination of the OPC UA Application URI and the OPC UA Namespace URIs discovered in the OPC UA telemetry stream (specifically, in the OPC UA PubSub metadata messages) and creates ISA95 Work Center assets for each one.
+UA Cloud Twin takes the combination of the OPC UA Application URI and the OPC UA Namespace URIs discovered in the OPC UA telemetry stream (specifically, in the OPC UA PubSub metadata messages) and creates OPC UA Nodeset digital twin instances (inherited from the ISA95 Work Center digital twin model) for each one.
 UA Cloud Publisher sends the OPC UA PubSub metadata messages to a seperate broker topic to make sure all metadata can be read by UA Cloud Twin before the processing of the telemetry messags starts.

 #### Mapping OPC UA PubSub Publishers to the ISA95 Hierarchy Model

-UA Cloud Twin takes the OPC UA Publisher ID and creates ISA95 Area assets for each one.
+UA Cloud Twin takes the OPC UA Publisher ID and creates ISA95 Area digital twin instances (derived from the digital twin model of the same name) for each one.

 #### Mapping OPC UA PubSub Datasets to the ISA95 Hierarchy Model

-UA Cloud Twin takes each OPC UA Field discovered in the received Dataset metadata and creates an ISA95 Work Unit asset for each.
+UA Cloud Twin takes each OPC UA Field discovered in the received Dataset metadata and creates an OPC UA Node digital twin instance (inherited from the ISA95 Work Unit digital twin model) for each.

 ## A Cloud-based OPC UA Certificate Store and Persisted Storage